Stanley Dougan

-R. G. "Stanley" Dougan was an American football coach.
+Stanley Dougan (August 11, 1891 – November 15, 1969) was an American physician, baseball player, coach of baseball and football, and athletics administrator.
 He was the first head football coach at the Jamestown College—now known as the University of Jamestown—in Jamestown, North Dakota, serving for two seasons, from 1914 to 1915, and compiling a record of 6–5–2.